4 Tips to Remember When Trying Cannabis Edibles for the First Time

 Wait at least 2 hours

 Edibles need to be digested and can take varying amounts of time to kick in.
 How quickly you begin to feel the effects of an edible can depend on how much other food you've eaten that day, your size, your metabolism and other factors.
-Most edibles can take anywhere from two to three hours before you start to feel their full effects.
+Most edibles can take anywhere from two to three hours before you start to feel their full effects, and the effects of edibles can last anywhere from six or more hours with the strongest side effects usually occurring within three hours of ingestion.
 As a general rule, it is a good idea to take a small amount to start and wait at least two hours before taking any more.

 Similar to drinking alcohol or caffeine, eating before consuming edibles can keep the effects more gradual and consistent.
 Having a full stomach allows you to process the edibles more slowly and makes you less likely to abruptly experience unpleasant side effects.
 Eating a meal before enjoying an edible can also temper the "munchies" feeling you might experience later on.

 If you take edibles, make sure there is a sober person around to check in with you and keep things under control.
 Similar to having a designated driver, it is helpful to have someone you know who can make sure you are feeling good or safely drive you somewhere if needed.
 It can also be grounding if you are trying edibles for the first time to have someone with you who you know is not impaired.